Baryczka/helmfile/README.md

 # context: kube-context # this directive is deprecated, please consider using helmDefaults.kubeContext

+# Path to alternative helm binary (--helm-binary)
+helmBinary: path/to/helm3

 # Default values to set for args along with dedicated keys that can be set by contributors, cli args take precedence over these.
 # In other words, unset values results in no flags passed to helm.
 # See the helm usage (helm SUBCOMMAND -h) for more info on default values when those flags aren't provided.
 helmDefaults:
   tillerNamespace: tiller-namespace  #dedicated default key for tiller-namespace
   tillerless: false                  #dedicated default key for tillerless
-  kubeContext: kube-context          #dedicated default key for kube-context (--kube-context)
+  kubeContext: kube-context          #dedicated default key for kube-context (nkube-context)
   cleanupOnFail: false               #dedicated default key for helm flag --cleanup-on-fail
   # additional and global args passed to helm (default "")
   args: